 This legal document must be personally served.
 This is a document in relation to debt, whereby the court is requesting the debtor to attend court so they can be questioned.
 This is the first part of the order, and the second part is known as a committal order.
 This informs the debtor that they are requested to be imprisoned for a period of x amount of days as they did not attend the previous hearing.

 These legal documents are Orders to wind up companies.
 They are served at the Registered Office of the company in question, and if necessary are left with a person in authority.
 On frequent occasions the Registered Offices tend to be at the companies Accountants or Solicitors, so the document can be left with a named person there who authorise they have authority to accept the Petition on the clients behalf.

 These proceedings relate to Travellers who are invading a piece of land owned by a large company or individual for which our Solicitor client are representing.
 Most clients request us to attend the local court to have the documents issued with a hearing date, then attend the land and serve the papers, by handing them to individuals, putting them on caravans/vehicles and also affixing them to stakes around the land.

-These Orders require personal service upon the Respondent and can relate to a number of things such as anti-social behaviour or children/family related matters.
-We regularly serve throughout the UK including all the major cities; London, Birmingham, Manchester, Leeds, Cardiff, Belfast, Glasgow and Edinburgh as well as every other area within the UK.
+These orders require personal service upon the Respondent and can relate to a number of things, such as anti-social behaviour or children/family related matters.
+We regularly serve throughout the UK including all the major cities such as London, Birmingham, Manchester, Leeds, Cardiff, Belfast, Glasgow and Edinburgh, as well as every other area of the U.K

 Whatever your process serving needs, let Insight help.
 With a nationwide network of experienced servers providing a professional service to all our clients, we are able to get the job done quickly, efficiently and with the minimum of fuss.